lowrycode/ski-arise-project/project_planning.md

 - Ensure the relevant navigation item links to the "About Us" section
 - Add a Testimonials section immediately beneath the "About Us" section of the homepage which shows comments (and names) of previous customers rotating on a carousel which users can also control through navigation buttons

+### User Story 3
-**User Story 3:** As a potential customer, I want to be able to contact the company so that I can make inquiries about packages and book my next holiday
+As a potential customer, I want to be able to contact the company so that I can make inquiries about packages and book my next holiday

 **Acceptance criteria**
 - Every page of the website includes contact information (including postal address, phone, email, social media links) and Call-To-Action buttons ("Book Your Holiday" and "Make An Enquiry")